TNT: Soil adsorption

-Research has shown that in freshwater environments, with high abundances of Ca2+, the adsorption of TNT and its transformation products to soils and sediments may be lower than observed in a saline environment, dominated by K+ and Na+.
-Therefore, when considering the adsorption of TNT, the type of soil or sediment and the ionic composition and strength of the ground water are important factors.

-The association constants for TNT and its degradation products with clays have been determined.
-Clay minerals have a significant effect on the adsorption of energetic compounds.
-Soil properties, such as organic carbon content and cation exchange capacity have significant impacts on the adsorption coefficients.
+The adsorption of TNT is sensitive to soil type.

 Additional studies have shown that the mobility of TNT degradation products is likely to be lower "than TNT in subsurface environments where specific adsorption to clay minerals dominates the sorption process."
 Thus, the mobility of TNT and its transformation products are dependent on the characteristics of the sorbent.
 The mobility of TNT in groundwater and soil has been extrapolated from "sorption and desorption isotherm models determined with humic acids, in aquifer sediments, and soils".
 From these models, it is predicted that TNT has a low retention and transports readily in the environment.

 Compared to other explosives, TNT has a higher association constant with soil, meaning it adheres more with soil than with water.
 Conversely, other explosives, such as RDX and HMX with low association constants (ranging from 0.06 to 7.3 L/kg and 0 to 1.6 L/kg respectively) can move more rapidly in water.